-Here at HCT we are determined to give our young people the most positive learning environment possible and are working hard to provide experiences and facilities that we can only afford by reaching out to the wider community and fundraise.
+Here at Search Education Trust we are determined to give our young people the most positive learning environment possible and are working hard to provide experiences and facilities that we can only afford by reaching out to the wider community and fundraise.
 We are determined that our students will aspire to be the best they can and give them experiences in as many things as possible in their school life.
 We have already been supported by grant giving Trusts and Foundations and are putting together many more projects to aid pupil enrichment.

 In all of this we need help from you.
 Listed below are some of the projects we are fundraising for.
 Please do read and see if there is anything you want to help us with.
 Help can come in many forms: